← BACK TO LOG

 The audit, one pair at a time

-Three headline pairs were pre-registered: Balmer lines on F-class, Mg b on G-class, and Mg b on K-class.
+Three headline pairs were pre-specified: Balmer lines on F-class, Mg b on G-class, and Mg b on K-class.
 The first two are textbook predictions: an astronomer who masked the Balmer series in an F-type spectrum would expect classification to fall apart, and the same for Mg b on G. The third pair (Mg b on K) was the interesting case, because correlational SHAP analysis already hinted that K-class might not be reading Mg b.

 The Balmer mask on F-class was textbook.
 Accuracy dropped from 0.840 to 0.000.
 Every F prediction cascaded to G or K. The hierarchical Balmer-then-Mg b reasoning that astronomers use predicts exactly this pattern: with Balmer information removed, F-type spectra are read as cooler.